Awaken: Designing for Community Resiliency

 Born and raised in community her life work has been focused around the development of ‘Sustained Community’.

-Yan is a long term Brazilian intern at OUR ECOVILLAGE.
+Yan is a Brazilian long term intern at OUR ECOVILLAGE.

 What fascinates him is to understand and find ways for us humans to live in harmony in this planet.
-For that, he has been immersing at our Ecovillage as well as other communities, learning, experiencing and developing projects together.

 Site Considerations: OUR Community